hbeni/fgcom-mumble/README.md

 - **Microsoft Flight Simulator 2020**: Via RadioGUI with SimConnect (requires technical setup)
 - **Web Browsers**: WebRTC gateway (no installation required)

-#### MSFS 2020 SimConnect Limitations

-**Microsoft Flight Simulator 2020 integration has significant limitations:**

-- **Windows-Only**: SimConnect is Windows-exclusive, no Linux/macOS support
-- **Complex Integration**: SimConnect API is poorly documented and requires deep MSFS internals knowledge
-- **Edge Cases**: Many quirks and undocumented behaviors in the SimConnect interface
-- **Build Issues**: JSIMConnect library has incomplete implementation (46+ compilation errors)
-- **Maintenance Burden**: Requires constant updates for MSFS version changes

-**Current Status**: MSFS 2020 integration is **experimental** and may not work reliably.
-The RadioGUI can be built without SimConnect support for basic functionality.

-**Recommendation**: For reliable operation, use FlightGear (native) or WebRTC (browser) platforms instead of MSFS 2020.
-- **Other Games**: Manual integration through API's.

 ---